Data Security

 Background Check Policy and Procedure

 DDI believes that hiring qualified individuals to fill positions contributes to the overall strategic success of the company.
 Background checks serve as an important part of the selection process at DDI.
-This type of information is collected as a means of promoting successful candidate matches for the position, as well as a safe and secure work environment for current and future employees.
-Background checks help DDI obtain additional applicant related information that helps determine the applicant's overall employability, ensuring the protection of the current people, property, and information of the organization.
+This type of information is collected as a means of promoting successful candidate matches for the position, as well as ensuring a safe and secure work environment for current and future employees.
+Background checks help DDI obtain additional applicant related information that helps determine the applicant's overall employability, ensuring the protection of the current people, property, and information of the organisation.

 Credential Verification